AWS Prerequisites

 Review the prerequisites and steps for connecting ChaosSearch to your Amazon Web Services (AWS) S3 cloud storage.

-• Manually from the AWS Identity and Access Management (IAM) interface (described in this topic)
+• Using the AWS interfaces to manually configure access using Identity and Access Management (IAM) interface (steps are described in this topic)

 230